hbz/laser3/documentation/details.md

 *de.laser.base.AbstractJob* offers new **start** and **stop** methods to simplify and unify job implementations.
 These should be used to wrap the execution logic.

-### Refdata & Constants

-Holders of refdata and constants have been moved to *de.laser.storage*

 ### Service usage in Domain Classes